empathyco/x/packages/x-components/static-docs/functional-doc/web-local-storage.md

   - history queries
 ---

-# Interface X browser stored data and purposes
+# Interface X data privacy and browser local storage

 The X Components _don't use cookies_ for storing data.
 Instead of that, use Browser Local Storage to save technical data to provide the needed services associated to the Search Experience.